CyVerse-learning-materials/SciApps_guide/step4.rst

 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~
 This step will show you how to run a workflow you created or someone shared with you.

-  1. Navigate to ‘Workflow’, then ‘My workflows’, to load the workflow you created and saved (in **Step 2**)
+  1. Navigate to ‘Workflow’, then ‘My workflows’, to load the workflow you created and saved (in **Step 2**).

      |myworkflows_window|

-  2. Alternatively, you can load the workflow by navigating to 'Workflow', 'Load a workflow', then paste this URL: https://data.sciapps.org/misc/my_workflow.json or load a workflow JSON file from your PC
+  2. Alternatively, you can load the workflow by navigating to 'Workflow', 'Load a workflow', then paste this URL: https://data.sciapps.org/misc/my_workflow.json or load a workflow JSON file from your PC.

      |load_workflow|

      ..
 Tip::
-       Before loading a workflow, you can refresh the browser window to clear the History panel
+       Before loading a workflow, you can refresh the browser window to clear the History panel.

   3. Scroll down the main panel, then click **Submit Workflow**.
 You will be asked to confirm and prompted to check the job status in the right panel.
 Then a live workflow diagram will be displayed with real-time analysis status updates.